 The "who" question is split into two parts.
 One part is the WS-Endpoint which identifies the device or a service within the device where the notification has been produced.
 Therefore, the WS-Endpoint should be specified within the ProducerReference Element of the NotificationMessage.
 The second part is the identification of the component within the WS-Endpoint, which is responsible for the production of the notification.
-Depending on the component multiple parameters or none may be needed to identify the component uniquely.
+Depending on the component, either a single parameter, multiple parameters, or none may be needed to uniquely identify the component.
 These parameters are placed as Items within the Source element of the Message container.